kevinfinnlee/Picpython/Python-2.7/Doc/library/urlparse.rst

       >>> o.geturl()
       'http://www.cwi.nl:80/%7Eguido/Python.html'

+   Following the syntax specifications in :rfc:`1808`, urlparse recognizes a netloc only if it is properly introduced by '//'.
+Otherwise the input is presumed to be a relative URL and thus to start with a path component.

+       >>> from urlparse import urlparse
+       >>> urlparse('//www.cwi.nl:80/%7Eguido/Python.html')
+       ParseResult(scheme='', netloc='www.cwi.nl:80', path='/%7Eguido/Python.html',
+                  params='', query='', fragment='')
+       >>> urlparse('www.cwi.nl/%7Eguido/Python.html')
+       ParseResult(scheme='', netloc='', path='www.cwi.nl/%7Eguido/Python.html',
+                  params='', query='', fragment='')
+       >>> urlparse('help/Python.html')
+       ParseResult(scheme='', netloc='', path='help/Python.html', params='',
+                  query='', fragment='')

    If the *scheme* argument is specified, it gives the default addressing scheme, to be used only if the URL does not specify one.
 The default value for this argument is the empty string.

-   If the *allow_fragments* argument is false, fragment identifiers are not allowed, even if the URL's addressing scheme normally does support them.
+   If the *allow_fragments* argument is false, fragment identifiers are not recognized and parsed as part of the preceding component, even if the URL's addressing scheme normally does support them.
 The default value for this argument is :const:`True`.

    The return value is actually an instance of a subclass of :class:`tuple`.
 This class has the following additional read-only convenience attributes: